lyleunderwood/renamemer/README.md

 Basically it makes it so that instead of having to like drag and drop files, or right-click -> rename or whatever, dealing with all that slow UI stuff, you just type and hit enter.
-In practice, by far the hardest part of organizer your memes will be deciding on names for stuff.
+In practice, by far the hardest part of organizing your memes will be deciding on names for stuff.

 Manual